immunomind/immundata/README.md

 1. **Q: Why all the function names or ImmunData fields are so long?
 I want to write `imdata$rec` instead of `imdata$receptors`.**

    A: Two major reasons - improving the code readability and motivation to leverage the autocomplete tools.

+   Please consider using `tab` for leveraging autocomplete.
+It accelerates things x10-20.

 2. **Q: How does `immundata` works under the hood, in simpler terms?**